jslater89/shooting-sports-analyst/README-Elo.md

 50% and 150% based on the difference between the average and 4.
 The strength of schedule modifier is further adjusted by a multiplier for match level: L1 matches count for 100%, L2 matches for 115%, and L3 matches for 130%.

+The engine also applies a 'pubstomp multiplier' to high-level shooters shooting exclusively against low-level competition.
+If a shooter is classified at least M, is shooting against shooters no closer than two classifications down, wins a rating event by at least 25%, and has a rating at least 200 greater than the second-place finisher, K is reduced by 75% for the winner only.

 #### Connectedness
 The engine also calculates a connectedness multiplier for each match.
 In an ideal world, every